 CLT Airport is a joint civil-military public international airport.
-CLT Airport averages approximately 721 flight departures daily on four runways.
+CLT Airport averages approximately 1,400 flight arrivals/departures daily on four runways.
 The length of the four runways 18C-36C, 18R-36L, 18L-36R, and 5-23 are 10,000 feet, 9,000 feet, 8,676 feet, and 7,500 feet, respectively.
-CLT Airport is primarily a commercial service airport having nine airline carriers present on the site.
+CLT Airport is primarily a commercial service airport and is home to 8 major air carriers, 15 regional carriers, and three foreign flag carriers.
 There are some private general aviation tenants and commercial fixed-base operators providing storage and aircraft maintenance services.
-According to 2018 statistics, the airport handled more than 46 million passengers and 135,000 tons of cargo to/from various locations.
+According to 2022 rankings, the airport handled nearly 48 million passengers and over 200,000 tons of cargo to/from various locations.